amuerta/microui/README.md

 # ![microui](https://user-images.githubusercontent.com/3920290/75171571-be83c500-5723-11ea-8a50-504cc2ae1109.png)
 A *tiny*, portable, immediate-mode UI library written in ANSI C

+> [!NOTE]
+> THIS PROJECTS AUTHOR IS RXI NOT ME, CHECK OUT HIS WORK FIRST,
+> IT'S IMPORTANT CAUSE I DON'T KNOW HOW FORKING WORKS IN GITHUB.

+I love this little library, however it has some flaws due to the minimal size due to being a recreational project.
+I wanna use it, as i am too lazy to make something similar myself (for now).
+Thus i edited it and added a copy as a repo.

 ## Features
 * Tiny: around `1100 sloc` of ANSI C
 * Works within a fixed-sized memory region: no additional memory is allocated